Most diets are doomed to death. Your body does not like starving, eating the same food every day, or receiving less nutrition than it needs.

-Diet plans might seem to work at the beginning.
-However, depriving food is the worst thing you can do if you want to lose that extra weight forever.
+However, depriving yourself of food is the worst thing you can do if you want to lose that extra weight forever.

 So prepare for a revolutionary way of eating!

-The power of food deprivation was keenly demonstrated in a landmark starvation study conducted by Dr. Ancel Keys during WWII, designed to help famine sufferers.
+How Food Deprivation Effects Your Body: The power of food deprivation was keenly demonstrated in a landmark starvation study conducted by Dr. Ancel Keys during WWII, designed to help famine sufferers.
 The subjects of the study were thirty-two healthy men.

-During the first three month of the study the men ate as they pleased, averaging 3,492 calories per day.
+During the first three month of the study, the men ate as they pleased, averaging 3,492 calories per day.

-- Metabolic rate decreased 40 percent.
+- The metabolic rate decreased by 40 percent.

-Moreover, strict dieting can lead to eating disorders that affect at least 9% of the population worldwide. (anad.org)
+Moreover, strict dieting can lead to eating disorders that affect at least 9% of the population worldwide.

 The psychological terror of hunger is profound.

-We keep dieting because it gives back that sense of control over our body which many of us loose in the comfort of the 21st century.
+We keep dieting because it gives us back that sense of control over our bodies that we’ve lost in the comfort of the 21st century.

-Thanks to mass production and automation, most of us today live a super convenient life, compared to previous centuries.
+Thanks to mass production and automation, most of us today live a super convenient life compared to previous centuries.

-It persuades us to eat more calories while depriving us from moving as much as people of the past did.
-When we feel its negative consequences, we start dieting as the solution.
-After all, humans can’t live without guiding principles.
-Rules are cozy; finally, no need to think, just follow the plan.
+It persuades us to eat more calories while depriving us from moving as much as people in the past did.

-Therefore, for some, the strategy of dieting could serve as the red pill to get out of the Matrix.
+Therefore, for some, the strategy of dieting could serve as the “red pill” to get out of the Matrix.

-Eventually, we need to leave those one-size-fits-all diet plans and take responsibility to make our own personalized choices that fit our own body.
-That is, if indeed we want to live a healthy lifestyle.
+Eventually, we need to leave those one-size-fits-all diet plans and take responsibility for making our own personalized choices that fit our own bodies.

 No, not the whisper of our craving soul; not our insecurities, not our desires, or the social pressure.
 The talk of our body’s real needs.

 Apply the 10 Principles of Intuitive Eating to Loose Weight